BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ### Target Rates

 If you go through the [setup](https://my.home-assistant.io/redirect/config_flow_start/?domain=octopus_energy) process after you've configured your account, you can set up target rate sensors.
-These sensors calculate the lowest continuous or intermittent rates and turn on when these periods are active.
+These sensors calculate the lowest continuous or intermittent rates **within a 24 hour period** and turn on when these periods are active.
 These sensors can then be used in automations to turn on/off devices that save you (and the planet) energy and money.

 Each sensor will be in the form `binary_sensor.octopus_energy_target_{{TARGET_RATE_NAME}}`.

-#### Minimum and Maximum times
+#### From and To times

 If you're wanting your devices to come on during a certain period, for example while you're at work, you can set the minimum and/or maximum times for your target rate sensor.
 These are specified in 24 hour clock format and will attempt to find the optimum discovered period during these times.

+If not specified, these default from `00:00:00` to `23:59:59`.
+However you can use this feature to change this evaluation period.

+If for example you want to look at prices overnight you could set your from time to something like `20:00` and your `to` time to something like `05:00`.
+If you're wanting to "shift" the evaluation period to be in line with something (e.g. agile pricing), you could set your `from` and `to` to something like `16:00`.

+See the examples below for how this might work.

 #### Offset